top of page

 Empowering Modalities

-Dialectical Behavior Therapy (DBT) is CBT's sister theory that was originally developed to treat individuals with borderline personality disorder (BPD).
+(DBT) is CBT's sister theory that was originally developed to treat individuals with borderline personality disorder (BPD).
 However, it has since been found to be effective in treating a range of mental health conditions, including depression, anxiety, eating disorders, and substance use disorders.

 DBT emphasizes the development of four key skills, which are intended to help individuals better manage their emotions and behaviors including mindfuless, distress tolerance, interpersonal effectivness and emotion regulation.